IndudiniThennakoon/sims-oop-web-project/README.md

 ### 🏷️ Installation

-01. Fork, Clone or Download this Repository.
+01. Clone or Download this Repository.
 02. Add Project Folder to Your Local PC `eclipse-workspace`. ( or Clone to directly to it)
 03. Open Project in `Eclipse IDE`.
 04. In IDE Go to `Window -> Show View -> Servers`.